scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 3. Denial of Services (DoS) attacks where attackers overload different parts of the infrastructure (see [](#dos-cp)).

-## Assumptions
+## Security Properties {#security-properties}

-The following assumptions relate to these security considerations.
-It is assumed that:

-1. Every ISD contains at least one core AS.
-2. ISDs are not internally partitioned, so that each AS can reach every other AS within its ISD.
-3. Parent-Child links form a unidirectional hierarchical topology without cyclic relationships.
-4. An AS is described as 'honest' if its private keys are unknown to the attacker and it uses a unique interface identifier for each link.
+The SCION control plane provides various security properties, as discussed below.
+For such properties to hold, ISDs SHOULD NOT be internally partitioned, so that each AS can reach every other AS within its ISD.
+In addition, an AS is described as 'honest' if its private keys are unknown to the attacker and if it uses a unique interface identifier for each link.
 An honest path is one that only traverses honest ASes.
 A honest segment is the one created by an honest AS.

-## Security Properties {#security-properties}

-The properties to be provided by the SCION control plane are:

 - Connectivity - For every pair of honest ASes X and Y, X will eventually register enough segments to build at least one path (of any length) leading to Y.
 - Forwarding Path Consistency - For every honest path segment registered in any AS